Skip to content

 In 2015, a survey paper titled "Architectural geometry" [5] presented the fruitful achievements of this research area and also listed some promising research directions.

-This area, which combines theory and application, is still active with many researchers dedicated to advancing its development.
+This area, which combines theory and application, remains active with many researchers dedicated to advancing its development.

 [2] Alexander Bobenko, Suris Yuri.
 2008.
 Discrete differential geometry: Integrable structure.
 Vol. 98.
 American Mathematical Soc.